FelixOnline/v2/content/articles/2010-12-17-moon-completely-unwatchable.md

 subtitle: >
   Maciej Matuszewski takes aim at the gaping plot holes in the acclaimed film 'Moon'
 date: "2010-12-17 10:52:46 +0000"

 # Attributes from Felix Online V1
 id: "558"
 old_path: /film/558/moon-completely-unwatchable
 aliases:
  - /film/558/moon-completely-unwatchable
+imported: true
+comments:
+ - I was under the impression that the illness was caused by Sam being a clone rather than the environment on the moon otherwise good commentsThe more I think about Davids explanation about the use of clones the more satisfing it seems I still think that film could have tried to provide an explanation of its own to the viewers and of course the other problems still existOn the topic of the realistic looking base perhaps plausible would have been a better word for me to useGranted GERTYs loopholes do seem to be a rather large oversight However it appears that clones are used rather than the training of new staff due to the illness caused by the environment rather than the cost of training How does realistic looking base come under scientific accuracy when a moonbase has never been built  Surely this is a matter of opiniontasteSecondly the film contains a lot of mystery probably deliberately so therefore stating that the premise lacks logic by making assumptions about future

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - mtm10

+# Homepage control params
 headline: true
 featured: true